 3. What are the advantages and disadvantages of dental inlays?

 Here are some of the main advantages and disadvantages of dental inlays:

-1) Advantages of tessellation
+Advantages of dental inlays

 Inlays are an indirect repair (fill) method used to repair large areas of damage or voids.
 Inlays have several advantages over traditional (direct) fillings:

-- The inlays are very strong and durable: especially well-made gold inlays, with proper care, have an extraordinary longevity
+- The inlays are very strong and durable.
+Especially well-made gold inlays, with proper care, have an extraordinary longevity.

-2) Disadvantages of Mosaic
+Disadvantages of dental inlays

 - There is a risk of loss of vitality from tooth extraction